devtorello/meent/docs/structure.md

-# Mintsu's Structure and Organization
+# Meent's Structure and Organization

 WIP.